The juvenile Batten disease gene and its protein

 BBDF compiled all of the available CLN3 gene and protein data from biological databases, repositories of federally and privately funded projects, patent and trademark offices, science and technology journals, industrial drug and pipeline reports as well as clinical trial reports and, with meticulous precision, validated the information together with experts in Batten disease from laboratories across the globe.
 To find a copy, click here.1 Here are a few highlights:

 The juvenile Batten disease gene

 Juvenile Batten disease results from mutations (mistakes) in the CLN3 gene (blueprint) responsible for making CLN3 protein.
-More than 60 different mutations in the CLN3 gene have been shown to cause juvenile Batten disease.18 However, most children with the disease are missing the same string of 1,000 DNA building blocks from the CLN3 gene; this mutation is known as the “1kb deletion.”
-The effects of the 1kb deletion are not well-understood, although it is believed that such a large missing piece of the blueprint for CLN3 means cells aren’t making any functional CLN3 protein.
+More than 67 different mutations in the CLN3 gene have been shown to cause juvenile Batten disease.2 However, most children with the disease are missing the same string of 966 base pairs (DNA building blocks) in one or both of their mutated copies of the CLN3 gene; this mutation is known as the “1kb deletion.”
+The effects of the 1kb deletion and other disease-causing mutations are not well-understood, although it is believed that such a large missing piece of the blueprint for CLN3 means cells aren’t making fully functional CLN3 protein.1

 Where is CLN3 protein supposed to be?